avelino/awesome-go/README.md

 * [mockingjay](https://github.com/quii/mockingjay-server) - Fake HTTP servers and consumer driven contracts from one configuration file.
 You can also make the server randomly misbehave to help do more realistic performance tests.
 * [myLG](https://github.com/mehrdadrad/mylg) - Command Line Network Diagnostic tool written in Go.
 * [naclpipe](https://github.com/unix4fun/naclpipe) - Simple NaCL EC25519 based crypto pipe tool written in Go.
+* [Neo-cowsay](https://github.com/Code-Hex/Neo-cowsay) - 🐮 cowsay is reborn. for a New Era.
 * [nes](https://github.com/fogleman/nes) - Nintendo Entertainment System (NES) emulator written in Go.
 * [Orbit](https://github.com/gulien/orbit) - A simple tool for running commands and generating files from templates.
 * [peg](https://github.com/pointlander/peg) - Peg, Parsing Expression Grammar, is an implementation of a Packrat parser generator.